ChristianBagley/awesome-stars/README.md

 - [nimkernel](https://github.com/dom96/nimkernel) - A small kernel written in Nim
 - [Aporia](https://github.com/nim-lang/Aporia) - IDE/Advanced text editor mainly focusing on support for the Nim programming language.
 - [nima](https://github.com/andrewvy/nima) - Static website generator in Nim
-- [Nim](https://github.com/nim-lang/Nim) - Nim is a compiled, garbage-collected systems programming language with a design that focuses on efficiency, expressiveness, and elegance (in the order of priority).

 ## Nix